-6.4 Complementarities between inputs of the production function
+6.5 Complementarities between inputs of the production function

+We now go back to considering the implications of our estimates.
 The Cobb-Douglas specification implied by the data means that the inputs are complementary (Cunha et al., 2006; Heckman and Mosso, 2014).
 The complementarity is imposed by the functional form.
 However, in earlier versions of the paper, when we estimated the substitution elasticity, we always found it very close to 1.
 Given the metric we use for the latent factors, the return to investment is higher for children with better initial conditions.
-In Figure 2(a) we show the effect of one standard deviation increase in material investment on cognitive skills and in Figure 2(b) the effect of one standard deviation increase in both material and time investments on socio-emotional skills.
+In Figure 2(a) we show the effect of a one standard deviation increase in material investment on cognitive skills and in Figure 2(b) the effect of a one standard deviation increase in both material and time investments on socio-emotional skills.
 The y-axes are in standard deviation units of the outcome.